Curved Page Divider

 The teenage years are challenging times for most teens.
 They learn so much about themselves and the person they're becoming.
 Going through these experiences without their birth parents can be difficult, isolating, and near impossible.

-When fostering a teenager, you have the opportunity to serve in a substitute role and provide them with a trusting relationship during this time of their life.
+When fostering a teenager, you have the opportunity to serve as a substitute and build a trusting relationship during this time in their life.
 This is one of the most challenging but rewarding and essential aspects of foster care and adoption.

 You can teach them important life lessons

-There are several things young people don't learn in high school but could be learned in the foster home.
+There are several things young people don't learn in high school, but could be learned in a foster home.

 Everyone's experiences are unique, but these lessons can include: